Politics for Grown-ups

-In the course of stopping more than a Billion dollars worth of horrible development and advocating for, investigating and publicly telling the truth and naming names about Monterey Peninsula politics – I have made a few greedy people mad.
+In the course of stopping more than a Billion dollars worth (really, with a “B”) of horrible development and advocating for public interests, investigating and publicly telling the truth and naming names about dirty deeds in Monterey Peninsula politics – I have made a few greedy people mad.

-Though oddly enough, I get along remarkably well personally with many whose politics and projects I oppose.
+Oddly enough, I get along remarkably well personally with many whose politics and projects I oppose.

 Outlasted all Government and Media

 My decades of public interest work here has outlasted every Monterey Peninsula elected official; every politician (except Sand City Mayor David Pendergrass – who does an amazing amount of harm considering he gets elected with only about 70 votes – total).

-Serious hit and run damage is done to our Peninsula politics by many carpetbagger politicians, so-called “planners” and hit and run “reporters” (and even a few who fashion themselves as activists).
-Their biased incompetence finds them talking only to the Electeds, the developers, PR flacks and the Chamber of Commerce and ignoring the public.
+Serious hit and run damage is done to our Peninsula politics by many carpetbagger politicians, so-called “planners” and “reporters” (and even a few who fashion themselves as activists).
+Their biased incompetence finds all of them talking only to the Electeds, the developers, PR flacks and the Chamber of Commerce and ignoring the public.

-Almost every newly arrived news(wo)man, elected official, and government staffer arrogantly thinks they know more than anyone else here.
+Almost every newly arrived reporter, elected official, and government staffer arrogantly thinks they know more than anyone else here.
 Not just more, but massively more than the “ignorant rubes” in this backwater set of Monterey Peninsula towns they have to put up with while waiting for a ticket out of here to a big city job.

 Most of them never learn how people in every facet of our Peninsula politics are a long shot smarter, wiser and know a whole heck of a lot more than our national “leaders” in DC and Sacramento.
 More importantly, our local “backwater rubes” have made some genuine first class legislation locally that are models for the rest of the world.

-Sadly, we’ve lost some world class fabulous people along the way: visionary Gunnar Norberg (Carmel Mayor), the fearless Jane Mayer and Ann Woolworth (who along with Carmel Pine Cone publisher Al Eisner regularly exposed Mayor Eastwood’s awful acts), and Elizabeth Leeper and Barbara Bass Evans of Monterey.
+Sadly, we’ve lost some world class fabulous people along the way: Visionary Gunnar Norberg (Carmel Mayor), the fearless Jane Mayer and Ann Woolworth (who along with Carmel Pine Cone publisher Al Eisner regularly exposed Mayor Eastwood’s awful acts), World Class Carmel Councilman Jim Wright, Robert Greenwood (Carmel Valley’s Water wizard), Rosemary Matson, Elizabeth Leeper and Barbara Bass Evans of Monterey.